|Share this article:|

 The Vertica QuickStart for Tableau requires a Vertica database server with the VMart example database, a Vertica client, and Tableau Desktop 9.0.

-The Vertica database server runs on Linux platforms.
-If you do not have Vertica, you can download the RPMs or a virtual machine free of charge from the Vertica Community Portal at my.vertica.com/.
+Vertica runs on Linux platforms.
+If you do not already have Vertica, you can download the Community Edition free of charge:

-- Follow the on-screen instructions to download and install Vertica Community Edition.
+- Follow the on-screen instructions to download and install the Vertica Community Edition.

 Tableau runs on Windows or Mac OS.
 If you do not have Tableau Desktop 9.0, you can download and install it as follows: